The Permeability of Soil Explained

 Saturated low permeability soils present problems for road construction.
 Using a stabilization geogrid such as Tensar InterAx geogrid, protects the weak subgrade and enables placement and compaction of the subbase above.

 For earth structures, such as dams or retention ponds, the rate of leakage is clearly important, but permeability is also of critical importance for the stability of embankments.
 As soils are loaded, water within the soil is subject to an increase in pressure, referred to as pore pressure.
 Increased pore pressure reduces particle to particle contact and reduces soil strength.
 The excess pore pressure slowly dissipates as water flows out of the soil and the soil consolidates.
 The rate of pore pressure dissipation will be influenced by the permeability of the soil.
 Low permeability soils will take longer to consolidate.
 This has an impact on the rate of strength gain and also the rate of settlement, both of which are important for all earth structures.
-For roadways the permeability of the subgrade soil will have a marked effect on the subgrade strength during and after construction.
+For roadways, the permeability of the subgrade soil will have a marked effect on the subgrade strength during and after construction.
 A saturated soil strength may therefore be more appropriate for road design, particularly during the construction phase.

 Soil Permeability Tests